Contact Us Today (424) 372-3112

 Is there Proof Beyond a Reasonable Doubt?

-Our criminal defense law firm never pressures a client to accept a plea bargain they are not comfortable with.
-You have the constitutional right to a jury trial to prove your innocence.
+Our criminal defense law firm never pressures clients to accept a plea bargain they are uncomfortable with.
+You have the constitutional right to a jury trial to prove your innocence, and we are here to ensure that your rights are protected throughout the legal process, providing you with a strong sense of security and protection.

-Our lawyers know that when our clients are facing a potential jail sentence, it's a very stressful event and they are often anxious to just accept the initial plea offer just to get the matter over quickly.
+Our lawyers know that facing a potential jail sentence is a very stressful event, and our clients are often anxious to accept the initial plea offer just to get the matter over with quickly.

 What Are the Collateral Consequences?

 If you are convicted of a criminal offense in California, it will typically carry a lot of collateral consequences.
-Foe example:
+For example:

 • Deportation from the United States